How 5G Networks Work

 Remaining connected is now a must for everyday life.
 Taking a call, sending an email, or streaming a video from virtually anywhere has become the norm.
 What will be normal for our society tomorrow is likely to evolve further and faster than we may imagine.
 The demands for more connections – simultaneous and instantaneous – continue to grow.

 The standards that define 5G will require advancements in what consumers consider “enhanced mobile broadband” through faster data rates over dense geographic areas.
-These standards will also require a proliferation of connection points to support the massive Internet of Things (IoT), in which everything from household appliances to automobiles to industrial equipment will be connected to the web.
+These 5G network standards will also require a proliferation of connection points to support the massive Internet of Things (IoT), in which everything from household appliances to automobiles to industrial equipment will be connected to the web.
 Certain services and applications will also rely upon low latency – the elapsed time between the sending and receiving of data – and ultra-reliability.

 All those requirements are of more importance and demand compared to previous mobile standards.
 Today, if a wireless network performs poorly, users will be inconvenienced – an app will take too long to load, for example.
 In the future, the stakes will be higher.
 Consider self-driving cars that must avoid accidents.
 Or doctors operating medical instruments remotely, during life-saving surgeries, with no room for error.